theopenconversationkit/tock/gen-ai/orchestrator-server/src/main/python/tock-llm-indexing-tools/README.md

                 be silent but for errors)
 ```

-Build a RAG (Lang)chain from the RAG Query and runs it against the provided LangSmith dataset.
+Build a RAG (Lang)chain from the RAG Query and runs it against the provided LangSmith or LangSmith dataset.
 The chain is created anew for each entry of the dataset, and if a delay is provided each chain creation will be delayed accordingly.
 ### export_run_results.py

 Export a LangSmith dataset run results, in csv format.